ITenthusiasm/remix-supertokens/README.md

 (Some additional context: https://discord.com/channels/770287896669978684/1194003027695247391/1194003027695247391)

+### Remix's File Routing System

+There seems to have been some [controversy](https://github.com/remix-run/remix/discussions/4482) surrounding the new file routing convention in Remix v2.
+Due to its (subjectively) unappealing look to the maintainers, we are [using the old file routing convention](https://remix.run/docs/en/main/start/v2#file-system-route-convention).
+However, you are more than welcome to use Remix's new system by removing the customization!
+Because this project doesn't use any directories for file routing, you will not experience any significant differences between either routing convention (assuming you haven't extended the project yet).

+For what it's worth, the well-known web developer, [Kent C. Dodds](https://twitter.com/kentcdodds), has chosen to go with a [convention crafted by Kiliman](https://github.com/remix-run/remix/discussions/4482#discussioncomment-4723477).
+It seems favorable, and this project may very well incorporate it in the future.

 ## Frequently Asked Questions

 ### Why Use a Custom UI Instead of the Components Provided by SuperTokens?